Twins vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Willi Castro and the Minnesota Twins square off against the Los Angeles Angels and starter Davis Daniel on Friday at 8:10 PM ET at Target Field.
+Max Kepler and the Minnesota Twins will meet Brandon Drury and the Los Angeles Angels on Saturday at Target Field, at 2:10 PM ET.

-The Angels have been listed as +220 moneyline underdogs for this matchup with the favored Twins (-275).
-An 8-run total is set in this matchup.
+The Twins have been listed as -210 moneyline favorites for this matchup with the Angels (+170).
+A 7.5-run total has been set for this matchup.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.